-The pursuing lawmen reported reaching speeds of 110 mph several times during the chase, according to court records.
+The pursuing lawmen reported reaching speeds of 110 miles-per-hour several times during the chase, according to court records.

 As the pursuit rolled into Fulton County, Lawyer was alleged to have hit his brakes and then accelerate to a high speed.

 Lawyer next surfaced when he allegedly broke into the home of an elderly couple on Pickren Hall Road.
-The couple told investigators, they woke up to find Lawyer in their bedroom.
-They said he demanded pain pills.
-When told the couple had no such medication, Lawyer demanded they take him to Mountain Home or threatened he would hurt the husband.
+The couple told investigators they woke up to find Lawyer in their bedroom.

 Lawyer concealed himself as best he could in the couple’s extended cab pickup truck, and the husband and wife, both reported to be in fear for their lives, began to drive him to Mountain Home.

 The trio encountered a roadblock set up by Fulton County deputies who reported they saw the truck approach, slow down and then speed up again.

 The vehicle came to a stop at the roadblock, and the deputies saw Lawyer crouched down on the floor in the pickup.

 The husband, who was driving, said Lawyer repeated threats to harm the couple unless he tried to smash through the roadblock.